ranjesh1/quarkus-rest-services/README.md

 - JDK 11+
 - GraalVM

+In addition, you will need either a PostgreSQL database, or Docker to run one.

 ### Configuring GraalVM and JDK 11+

 Make sure that both the `GRAALVM_HOME` and `JAVA_HOME` environment variables have